defunSM/Data-Science-Portfolio/Steam Charts/README.md

 While the FB Prophet model does well it does not beat the performance of the autoregression model.
 The autogression model does have a downside which requires a solid understanding of the underlying data.
 Whereas the FB Prophet model did not require us to understand any of the data.
 This can also be a con for FB Prophet model is that it is more difficult to explain as it takes a neural network approach.

 The autoregression model is a more intuitive model and easier to understand.
 Similar to linear regression the univariate data is decomposed into linear combinations and thus one advantage is the model is more explainable.
 The disadvantage is that this model while more performant than any of the other models does require some knowledge on the data.

+Throughout creating these models the most difficult aspect was the autoregression model since it required an extensive amount of exploratory data analysis beforehand.
+Another challenge is dealing with univariate data means that the values are dependent on each other and not independent unlike other types of datasets.
+This means that normal cross validation techniques can not be used.

 ## Sources